Cum ex Apostolatus Officio History and Status

 places.
 It is considered infallible because it teaches on a matter of Faith."[10]

-Mr. Ibranyi also attributed an
+Richard Ibranyi also attributed an

-discovered “conclusive evidence” that Pope Paul IV - along with every other Pope since Innocent II (A.D.
+infallible character to the document.
+The following was written before Mr. Ibranyi discovered “conclusive evidence” that Pope Paul IV - along with every other Pope since Innocent II (A.D.
 1130) - was

 an antipope: